 Determining the intent of the inquiry

-Some people will use personal questions in order to either undermine another person or to derive information that can be used against them.
+Some people will use personal questions to either undermine another person or to derive information that can be used against them.

-For example, a person seeking to undermine a colleague may pose the question during a meeting, in order to imply that the other person is not fully alert.
+For example, a person seeking to undermine a colleague may pose the question during a meeting, to imply that the other person is not fully alert.

 This type of behavior is, much more common than many people realize.
 In a Harvard Business Review study, which surveyed 14,000 employees, it was found that 98% had experienced uncivil behavior in the workplace.